mozilla/treeherder/docs/installation.md

 ### Building the minified UI with Vagrant

-If you would like to view the minified production version of the UI with Vagrant, follow this step:
+If you would like to view the minified production version of the UI with Vagrant:

 - Run the build task (either outside or inside of the Vagrant machine):